1998 NFC Championship Game: Media analysis

 By virtue of their loss, the 1998 Vikings became the first team in NFL history to compile a regular season record of 15–1 and not win the Super Bowl.
 Fox Sports, NBC Sports, and the NFL Network each named the team as one of the five greatest not to win the Super Bowl, and coach Dennis Green believed that the 1998 Vikings would have been considered the best NFL team of their generation had they gone on to win.
 As part of a series celebrating the 100th anniversary of the league, the NFL ranked the 1998 Vikings as the 38th greatest team in league history, the third highest ranking for a team that didn't win a championship and the highest for a team that failed to play in either the Super Bowl or the NFL Championship Game.
 In a 2018 retrospective, Sports Illustrated called the 1998 Vikings "The Greatest Team Never to Make It".

 The loss had a dramatic effect on Minnesota sports culture, as the 1998 Vikings were considered the team most likely to deliver a championship to a franchise that had already suffered multiple heartbreaking defeats.
 Both Damon Amendolara of CBS Radio and Don Banks of Sports Illustrated consider the Vikings' loss as one of the most devastating in NFL history and criticized the television program NFL Top 10 for not including it on a list of such losses.
-Banks further noted that "The Vikings have never completely recovered from that game," a sentiment shared by Bill Simmons and NFL Films This perception has also extended into popular culture, as the game became a plot point in the episode "Little Minnesota" of the television show How I Met Your Mother when Robin, a Canadian character, asks the significance of a banner in a Minnesota-themed bar that reads, "I'm drinking till I forget the 1999[sic] NFC Championship."
+Banks further noted that "The Vikings have never completely recovered from that game," a sentiment shared by Bill Simmons and NFL Films.
+This perception has extended into popular culture, as the game became a plot point in the episode "Little Minnesota" of the television show How I Met Your Mother when Robin, a Canadian character, asks the significance of a banner in a Minnesota-themed bar that reads, "I'm drinking till I forget the 1999[sic] NFC Championship."